subdavis/termpush/README.md

 # termpush
 This is a project started by @subdavis for sending output from a console to the web in real time.
-It will generate a link and feed all future output to that link (like pastebin)
+It will generate a link and feed all future output to that link (like pastebin).

+Sorry for the terrible documentation.
+As I do more in-depth testing for all the features, I'll improve these instructions.

 ###Uses:
 ```
-~$ termpush -c ping google.com
+~$ termpush -c 'ping google.com'
 ```
 Watch page update in realtime as your terminal process runs.
 ```